-So often we go through life without really thinking about where we are heading.
-One day turns into the next and all those things we desire to do and become seem to pile up while we look for that perfect day when “life” won’t get in the way.
+But often we go through life without really thinking about where we are heading.
+One day turns into the next and all those things we desire to do and become get put on hold while we look for that perfect day when “life” won’t get in the way.

 In recent years, I’ve had my ups and downs and have been working hard to make changes to my life.
 It takes a lot of work to change.
 Even one to change your life requires concentrated effort and persistence.
 We’re creatures of habit and it’s easy to fall back into our old, bad ones.

 That’s why most new year’s resolutions fail.
-We create a long list of things to accomplish in the new year but, in the end, most of us give up, overwhelmed by all we want to do.
+We create a long list of things to accomplish but give up as we become overwhelmed.

 So when people tell me all the ways they want to improve their lives, my advice to them is to travel for one simple reason:

 Travel solves a plethora of self-improvement goals in one fell swoop.

 You land in Kiev.
 Now, you have to navigate signs in a different language, ask people who probably don’t speak your language well for directions (maybe pantomime and point at maps indicating where you want to go), get to your hostel, make friends in the dorm (no one wants to be alone), and get around and sightsee the city during your stay.

-By the time you leave, you’ve learned how to communicate even when you don’t speak the language, figured out how to navigate an unknown place, learned to turn strangers into friends, learned how to be independent, and solved a slew of problems that came up as you made your way around a foreign country.
+By the time you go home, you’ve learned how to communicate even when you don’t speak the language, figured out how to navigate an unknown place, learned to turn strangers into friends, learned how to be independent, and solved a slew of problems that came up as you made your way around a foreign country.

-During one trip, you got better at communication, problem solving, languages, social situations, and improved your confidence in your ability to do new things and handling unexpected situations.
+In one trip, you got better at communication, problem-solving, languages, social situations, and improved your confidence in trying new things and handling unexpected situations.
 You learned what it took to succeed